bluenote-1577/skani/README.md

 2. **Fast computations**.
 Indexing/sketching is ~ 2.5x faster than Mash, and querying is about 25x faster than FastANI (but slower than Mash).

 3. **Efficient database search**.
 Querying a genome against a preprocessed GTDB database (>65000 genomes) takes a few seconds with a single processor and ~4.5 GB of RAM.
-Constructing a database from genome sequences takes only a few minutes.
+Constructing a database from genome sequences takes a few minutes to an hour.

 4. **Efficient AAI calculation on DNA sequences**. skani can calculate AAI between two DNA sequences (i.e. no gene prediction needed).
 AAI calculation for two genomes takes at most 1 second.
 Querying against a database can take a few minutes.